-Requiring self-contained vehicles to have a fixed toilet
+Requiring self-contained vehicles to have fixed toilet

 The Bill strengthens the regulatory requirements for self-contained vehicles.
-Immediately after the Bill becomes law, a vehicle will not be able to be certified or recertified as self-contained under the self-contained vehicle standard (NZS 5465:2001) unless it has a fixed toilet.
+Immediately after the Bill becomes law, a vehicle will not be able to be certified or recertified as self-contained under NZS 5465:2001 unless it has a fixed toilet.